Blog Archive

 1005 and 1015 Wright Cycle Exchange Dayton Ohio

 Comparison of the 1887, 1897, 1919, and 1950 Sanborn Fire Insurance Maps shows the original single- story 1005 structure available to be occupied by the Wright Cycle Exchange in 1892 later replaced by the 1896 two-story 1005/1007 Nicholas Block structure, later occupied and expanded by The Gem City Ice Cream Company.
 The residence at 1003 West Third can be seen in the 1887 and 1897 maps, existing up through 1894.
-It is the belief of this author, however, that the Wright's never occupied 1005 West Third, but rather 1015 West Third.
+It is the belief of this author, however, that the evidence shows the Wright's never occupied 1005 West Third, but rather 1015 West Third.

 The construction of the Nicholas Block began no earlier than February of 1894, and completion was no later than September of 1896.
 As the Nicholas Block does not appear on the 1897 Sanborn map, construction likely occurred in 1896 with completion by September, late enough that it was missed in the 1897 Sanborn publication.
 Laura V. Nicholas advertised the opening of her Millinery in September of 1896, at 1007 West Third.
 Miss Nicholas ran a Millinery in 1007 of this building from 1896 (7) through 1900, the year her business ended due to bankruptcy.(8) The east half of the building, 1005, was occupied by Frost, Tillie, and Ray Benham, in 1899, Frost a merchant tailor, with residence at the second level.
 In 1900 and 1901, Frank Bayless, barber, and wife Ella utilized 1005, again with residence at the second floor.(9) In 1902, The Gem City Ice Cream Company moved into 1005.